 Before initiating the completing part of the registration online, the applicant must gather the following:

 After completing the registration online, the approval process may take up to 30 days.
 Following approval, the applicant will receive a notification by email.
 For more instructions on completing an application for an MMJ card, review the medical cannabis program application guide.
-For more inquiries on MMJ cards, contact the Minnesota Office of Medical Cannabis by calling (651) 201-5598 or sending an email to health.cannabis@state.mn.us.
+For more inquiries on MMJ cards, contact the Minnesota Division of Medical Cannabis by calling (651) 201-5598 or sending an email to health.cannabis@state.mn.us.

 The medical cannabis industry in Minnesota contributes annually to the state's economy through sales made to medical cannabis patients.
 According to an independent study, Minnesota made over $40 million in medical marijuana sales in 2021.
 As the Minnesota Health Department recently issued a notice permitting the sales of smokable marijuana flower and infused marijuana edibles, the independent study projects medical cannabis sales in the state to reach $100 million in 2022 and $125 million in 2025.
 According to the study, if the recent recreational legalization bill is passed and signed into law, overall cannabis sales in Minnesota would top $1.5 billion by 2025.
 The recreational cannabis legalization bill also proposes the licensing of recreational establishments and the imposition of multiple tax types on cannabis products, which will create thousands of jobs and generate revenues for Minnesota counties and municipalities.